-- Proof/receipt: Proof that the goods have been handed over and loaded in an acceptable condition.
+- To have proof or acknowledgment that the goods have been handed over and loaded in an acceptable condition.

-- Outlines the terms of the agreement: Written proof of contract between the parties and a signifier of the start and end points of the agreement.
+- It outlines the terms of the shipping agreement.
+This written proof serves as a contract between the parties and declares the start and end points of the agreement.

-- Document of title to the goods: Whoever is in possession of the BOL can receive, hold, sell, or otherwise dispose of the document and the goods which it covers.
+- The BOL grants the holder rights to receive, hold, sell, or otherwise dispose of the document and the goods which it covers.

-Once the terms of the BOL have been fulfilled, including payment, the Carrier can do two things:
+Once the terms of the BOL have been fulfilled, including payment, the Carrier can do one of two things:

-- Courier the Original BOL to the Consignee to present at the destination to obtain release.
+- Courier the Original BOL to the Consignee so they can present it at the destination to obtain release.

 What’s in a Bill of Lading?